'A big loss for the area': Newport loses another pub as demolition work begins

-A FORMER pub in Liswerry which has become a hot spot for anti-social behaviour and fly-tipping is set to be demolished with a construction crew already on site.
+A FORMER pub in Lliswerry which has become a hot spot for anti-social behaviour and fly-tipping is set to be demolished with a construction crew already on site.

 The Ferns on Liswerry Road, is the latest pub to be knocked down in the area after The Victoria Inn was demolished in September.